NITI Aayog releases report on digital banks; proposes licensing, regulatory regime

 Government think tank NITI Aayog on Wednesday releases its report on digital banks, offering a template and roadmap for licensing and regulatory regime for India.
 The report 'focuses on avoiding any regulatory or policy arbitrage and offers a level playing field to incumbents as well as competitors,' it said in a statement.

-"Given the need for leveraging technology effectively to cater to the needs of banking in India, this report studies the prevailing gaps, the niches that remain underserved, and the global regulatory best practices in licensing digital banks," said NITI Aayog CEO Parameswaran Iyer while releasing the report.
+"Given the need for leveraging technology effectively to cater to the needs of banking in India, this report studies the prevailing gaps, the niches that remain underserved, and the global regulatory best practices in licensing digital banks," said NITI Aayog CEO Parameswaran Iyer while releasing the report titled ‘A proposal for Digital Banks in India: Licensing and Regulatory Regime’.

+A digital bank would be a bank defined in the Banking Regulation Act, 1949, and shall have its own balance sheet and legal existence.
+Such a bank would be different from the 75 Digital Banking Units (DBUs), which was announced by Finance Minister Nirmala Sitharaman in Union Budget 2022-23.

 The report recommends the following steps: